tywalch/electrodb/README.md

 }
 ```

+Elements of the `unprocessed` array are unlike results received from a query.
+Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
+This is in keeping with DynamoDB's practice of returning back only Keys in the case of unprocessed records.
+For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Update Record
-To update a record, pass all facets to the update method and then pass `set` attributes that need to be updated.
+To update a record, pass all Table index facets to the update method and then pass `set` attributes that need to be updated.
 This example contains an optional conditional expression.

 *Note: If your update includes changes to an attribute that is also a facet for a global secondary index, you must provide all facets for that index.*